radius-project/docs/docs/content/guides/tooling/rad-cli/overview/index.md

 ### `rad-bicep` compiler

-The rad CLI uses the rad-bicep compiler to compile Bicep files to JSON templates.
-The rad-bicep compiler is stored as `/bin/rad-bicep` within your configuration directory.
+The rad CLI uses the Bicep compiler to compile Bicep files to JSON templates.
+The Bicep compiler is stored as `/bin/rad-bicep` within your configuration directory.

 ## Reference documentation